opendocsg/slw-judgments-backfill/2008_SGHC_27/report.md

 **The decision of the court**

-18     In _Lassiter Ann Masters v To Keng Lam_ [2004] 2 SLR 392 (“ _Lassiter_ ”), the Court of Appeal drew a distinction between the adduction of fresh evidence in an appeal against a registrar’s decision made on affidavit evidence alone (as in an interlocutory application) and in an appeal against a registrar’s decision made after hearing oral testimony (such as an assessment of damages).
+18     In _Lassiter Ann Masters v To Keng Lam_ <span class="citation">[2004] 2 SLR 392</span> (“ _Lassiter_ ”), the Court of Appeal drew a distinction between the adduction of fresh evidence in an appeal against a registrar’s decision made on affidavit evidence alone (as in an interlocutory application) and in an appeal against a registrar’s decision made after hearing oral testimony (such as an assessment of damages).
 For the latter category, the Court of Appeal adopted a modified version of the well-known three conditions set out in _Ladd v Marshall_ [1954] 1 WLR 1489.
 In exercising the discretion whether or not to admit fresh evidence on appeal in a case in the latter category, the judge should bear in mind the following conditions:

  (a) the party seeking to admit fresh evidence must show sufficiently strong reasons why that